-Kayla Tausche is an on-air reporter based at CNBC Headquarters in Englewood Cliffs, NJ.
-Tausche is also a member of the ensemble cast of CNBC's "Squawk Alley" (M-F, 11AM-12PM ET) where she focuses on the big money backing technology.
+Kayla Tausche is an on-air correspondent and co-anchor of CNBC's "Squawk Alley" (M-F, 11AM-12PM ET), where she focuses on the big money backing technology and innovation.

 An Atlanta native, Tausche graduated with honors in business journalism and international politics from University of North Carolina at Chapel Hill, where she was an Ameel J. Fisher scholar.
-She sits on the alumni boards of the UNC journalism school and the Steamboat Foundation, where she was a fellow.
+She sits on the alumni board of the UNC journalism school.

 Follow Kayla Tausche on Twitter @kaylatausche .